 - To check distance.
-Push front kick is often used to adjust and keep the desired distance between you and your opponent.
+Often used to adjust and keep the desired distance between you and your opponent.

 - As stopping kick.
 This is a defensive use of a kick.
 The kick stops a charging opponent.

 - Finally as power kick.
-Power kick is designed to do damage.
+A power kick is designed to do damage.
 To use this kick for power, thrust is the key.

 To Push or to Penetrate.